ds300/derivablejs/README.md

 // => b e
 ```

-The API style bothers me too, i.e. making observables closures with overloaded arity for getting and setting state.
-It might save a few keystrokes, but it certainly doesn't improve grokkability.

-All of the above libraries are guilty of another style thing which rubs me the wrong way: the lexical conflation of derivation with reaction.
-These are two separate concerns and whatever morsel of terseness is won by combining them is of dubious merit to my mind.
-I'd rather be able to easily distinguish, in my code, which constructs are effectful and which aren't.
+All of the above libraries are guilty of a thing which bothers me: the lexical conflation of derivation with reaction.
+These are two separate concerns and I see the gaining of terseness by combining them as something of a pyrrhic victory.

-And but so there were [many](https://www.meteor.com/tracker) [other](https://github.com/Raynos/observ) [similar](https://github.com/arch-js/arch) [libraries](https://github.com/polymer/observe-js).
-None were what I wanted.
+And but so there were [some](https://www.meteor.com/tracker) [other](https://github.com/Raynos/observ) [libraries](https://github.com/polymer/observe-js) which aren't worth singling out; I'd just be repeating myself.

 ## ToDo